Energy Sector Construction Disputes

 During the past decade, there has been an increase in disputes on investments, and more specifically on investments in renewable energy.
 Because of global or regional policy initiatives, there has been an increase in national legislative and regulatory reform aimed at promoting and boosting the development of renewable energies in certain countries.
 The regulatory framework created by these countries was generally based on premiums and feed-in tariff schemes.
 A notable example of the pressures caused by these schemes is Spain.

 Spain saw an opportunity to become a world leader in the production of clean energy.
-During the early 2000s, it promoted a favourable legislative framework for the investment and production of renewable energy, mainly with the entry into force of Royal Decree 661/2007, of 25 May 2007, which regulated the activity of electricity production under a special regime.
+During the early 2000s, it promoted a favourable legislative framework for investment in and production of renewable energy, mainly with the entry into force of Royal Decree 661/2007, of 25 May 2007, which regulated the activity of electricity production under a special regime.
 This Decree introduced a series of highly favourable remuneration measures that attracted foreign investment.

 Problems arose shortly after the Decree came into force, through the realisation that the tariff deficit was too generous in the wake of the global financial crisis.
 This triggered a series of new regulatory measures between 2010 and 2014 that led to a decrease in the advantageous conditions for investors.
 The enactment of Royal Decree 413/2014 and Order IET/1045/2014 in 2014 established a new regulatory framework applicable to existing and new projects, which completely abrogated the 2007 regime.
-For investors, the changes have significantly impacted the short- and long-term value of the assets being developed.
+For investors, the changes have significantly affected the short-term and long-term value of the assets being developed.

 It is widely accepted that the investor’s legitimate expectations rely on the fair and equitable treatment standard (i.e., a fair and equitable treatment of their investments by host states).
-These expectations can rely either on particular commitments addressed specifically to an investor via a stabilisation clause in a specific agreement or contract or on the regulatory framework favourable to granting benefits and advantages to investments.
+These expectations can rely either on particular commitments addressed specifically to an investor via a stabilisation clause in a specific agreement or contract, or on the regulatory framework favourable to granting benefits and advantages to investments.

 Construction and energy specialists in dispute resolution

 As to the conduct of these disputes themselves, many of the same issues arise as in any construction arbitration.
 It is clearly desirable (depending, perhaps, on the strength of the case) to find arbitrators who have experience in both construction and energy matters.
-Potential sources of information on such individuals include the Permanent Court of Arbitration (which maintains lists of experienced energy arbitrators and energy expert witnesses) and the International Centre for Dispute Resolution’s Energy Arbitrators List, which is freely available online.
+Potential sources of information about such individuals include the Permanent Court of Arbitration (which maintains lists of experienced energy arbitrators and energy expert witnesses) and the International Centre for Dispute Resolution’s Energy Arbitrators List, which is freely available online.
 As ever, market reputation remains an invaluable resource.
 In addition to experience, availability will be a factor worth particular consideration.
 Energy construction disputes are typically highly document-heavy, involve multiple sub-issues and often are resolved over the course of years rather than months.
-Good availability, running far into the future, is obviously key, but a common problem for the most sought-after and desirable candidates.
+Good availability, running far into the future, is obviously key, but a common problem for the most sought after and desirable candidates.

-The multiplicity of parties and multiple related disputes (with interlocking contracts) also gives rise to the issue of whether or not consolidation of disputes is possible, or indeed even desirable.
+The multiplicity of parties and multiple related disputes (with interlocking contracts) also gives rise to the issue of whether or not consolidation of disputes is possible, or even desirable.
 While always a case-specific question, anecdotal evidence suggests that despite ever greater access to consolidation mechanisms via the latest editions of the various institutional rules, parties in this sphere often prefer to keep each step in the dispute chain separate.
-This can, and does, of course, lead to the danger, and reality, of inconsistent results and contractual gaps.
+This can, and does, lead to the danger, and reality, of inconsistent results and contractual gaps.

 Given the political and environmental dimensions of these cases, energy construction disputes can also see attempts by third parties to intervene.
 This is particularly the case where arbitrations are being fought in the World Bank’s International Centre for Settlement of Investment Disputes mechanism, where there are trends to permit both greater visibility in what is normally a confidential world, as well as active intervention by way of amicus curiae briefing and interjection.
 At best, such interventions delay awards and increase cost.
 At worst, they take otherwise private disputes in different directions from those that either of the original parties would intend or desire.